 What is testamentary capacity and what are the risks to the validity of your will?

 A testator (person making a will) must meet a certain standard of comprehension in order to have testamentary capacity.
-If there is doubt as to their testamentary capacity, eligible parties may challenge the validity of the will or the court may have concerns about its validity.
+If there is doubt as to capacity, then the will may be challenged.

 1. The testator must be aware, and appreciate the significance, of the act in the law upon which they are about to embark;